theallen77/streaming/README.md

 7. Note how big the library of the site is.
 Small, Medium, Big or Huge.
 Check this by seeing if a site has obscure content.
 Just try to give your best judgement.
 8. If it's a anime or anime/cartoon only site, make a note if it's 1080p.
 9. If it's a android apk, please note the quality of video.
 (1080p or 720p, any lower and don't note) + Note if apk uses chromecast.
-10. If you feel your site deserves it you can you it towards the top and make it bold by using **Site Name**
+10. If you feel your site deserves it you can move it towards the top and make it bold by using **Site Name**

 **EXAMPLES**